-- 90 - (2) Any copy, adaptation or copy of an adaptation made by the purchaser which is not also transferred shall, after the transfer, be treated as an infringing copy for all purposes. - (3) Subsections (1) and (2) apply where the original purchased copy is no longer usable and what is transferred is a further copy used in its place. - (4) This section applies also on a subsequent transfer, with the substitution for references in subsection (2) to the purchaser of references to the subsequent transferor.
+- (2) Any copy, adaptation or copy of an adaptation made by the purchaser which is not also transferred shall, after the transfer, be treated as an infringing copy for all purposes. - (3) Subsections (1) and (2) of this section, apply where the original purchased copy is no longer usable and what is transferred is a further copy used in its place. - (4) This section applies also on a subsequent transfer, with the substitution for references in subsection (2) of this section to the purchaser of references to the subsequent transferor.